Radcliffe/sudoku-generator/README.md

 1. Clone this repository.

-2. Make a copy of the file `secrets.template.js` and name it `secrets.js`.
+2. Make a copy of the file `env-template` and name it `.env`.

-3. Edit `secrets.js` to include your MySQL database credentials.
+3. Edit `.env` to include your MySQL database credentials.

 4. Enter the command `npm install` on the command line.